telerik/kendo-ui-core/docs/web/multiselect/overview.md

         multiselect.list.width(400);
     </script>

-## Pre-select values on initial loading
+### Pre-Selected Values

-When autoBind option is set to false you will need to specify a list of data items instead of just list of strings.
-This functionality is supported in Q1 SP1 2013 release and later versions of Kendo UI.
+When the `autoBind` option is set to `false` you need to specify a list of data items instead of just list of strings.
+This functionality is supported in 2013 Q1 SP1 release and later versions of Kendo UI.

+The example below demonstrates how to pre-select values on initial loading.

+###### Example

     <select id="multiselect"></select>
     <!-- MultiSelect initialization -->